7 Best Chore Apps for Families in 2026 (Tested & Compared)

 FamZoo (which absorbed ChoreMonster) combines chore tracking with family banking.
 Kids earn real money and learn financial skills through prepaid cards.

-Pros: Comprehensive financial tools, prepaid cards, budgeting features Cons: Expensive, dated interface, primarily a finance app with chores added
+Pros: full financial tools, prepaid cards, budgeting features Cons: Expensive, dated interface, primarily a finance app with chores added

 Comparison Table